 Turns out, A LOT.
 And I would’ve never known if it wasn’t for my friend stumping me with his seemingly simple quandary.
-I’m flabbergasted by how out of touch I was with the modern job hunt, which is why I couldn’t not write this post.
+I’m flabbergasted by how out of touch I was with the modern job hunt, which is why I needed to write this post.

-I wrote this post to demystify the modern recruiting process and help qualified candidates figure out how to apply for jobs online.
+I created this article to demystify the modern recruiting process and help qualified candidates figure out how to apply for jobs online.
 So if you’re ready to make it past the initial resume screening process and score an interview—and ultimately land the opportunity you deserve—then keep reading.

 Why is landing a job so hard?

 The world has changed in many ways since the start of the Covid-19 pandemic, including the way we work and apply for jobs—especially for young people.

 According to a 2020 study from the Economic Policy Institute, unemployment among workers between the ages of 16 and 24 rose from 8.4% in 2019 to nearly 25% in 2020.

 Yet, even prior to the world turning upside down, the lamest of job ads received an insane amount of applications.
 The consensus seems to be about 250 applications per job listing, on average.